 The 797D Health Information Retrieval in Electronic Environments,

-called J797D, will be offered in the Spring 2008 semester.
-Here is an
+called J797D, is offered in the Spring 2008 semester.
+Here is an overview

 This elective course is designed for students who wish to develop

 comprehensive electronic health-related information-searching and -seeking

 skills.
 This course is a survey of electronic information resources in

 the health sciences, including discussion of relevant controlled

 vocabularies and their use in formulating and executing search strategies.

 The ultimate goals are to: 1) prepare the students in the School of

 Library and Information Science’s Master’s program to be expert online